appbaseio/reactive-manual/docs/v1.0.0/components/DataSearch.md

 ![Image to be displayed](https://i.imgur.com/dLeyahL.png)

-A `DataSearch` sensor component creates a searchbox UI widget with an autocomplete functionality.
-It is used for applying full-text search across one or more fields.
+`DataSearch` creates a search box UI component that is connected to one or more database fields.

 Example uses:
 * Searching for a rental listing by its `name` or `description` field.